1

 兵者,聖人所以討彊暴,平亂世,夷險阻,救危殆。 自含(血)[齒]戴角之獸見犯則校,而況於人懷好惡喜怒之氣? 喜則愛心生,怒則毒螫加,情性之理也。

-Weapons are what sages use to punish the strong and violent, pacify chaotic ages, level dangerous obstacles, and save perilous dangers.
-Even beasts that contain teeth and wear horns fight when they see offense.
+Weapons are what sages use to punish the strong and violent, pacify chaotic ages, level dangerous obstacles, and rescue those in peril.
+Even beasts with teeth and horns fight when they are offended.
 How much more so for people who harbor the qi of likes, dislikes, joy, and anger?
 When happy, then loving hearts are born; when angry, then poisonous stings are added.
 This is the principle of feelings and nature.

 5